Redgamer3670/Redgamer3670.github.io/README.md

 - Video Editng (one time) DM me
 - YouTube Video Thumbnail (one time) DM me
 - TikTok Edit DM me
+- pfp in an emoji and background (one time) DM me

 ## Projects